-U.S. Highway 30 between Merrillville and Fort Wayne represents one of the stronger economic development corridors in Indiana.
-The orthopedic industry cluster in Warsaw, the Steel Dynamics (SDI) mini-mill in Whitley County, and the Sweetwater Sound Headquarters represent three jewels of economic vitality along this corridor.
+U.S. Highway 30 between Merrillville and Fort Wayne may represent one of the stronger economic development corridors in Indiana.
+Certainly the orthopedic industry cluster in Warsaw and the opening of the Steel Dynamics (SDI) mini-mill in Whitley County represent two jewels of economic vitality along this corridor.
 There has been considerable discussion regarding the role that the portion of the corridor located in Allen County, between the Whitley County line on the west and Interstate 69 on the east, may play in the future.

 Sites along the U.S. Highway 30 West Corridor offer good visibility and easy access to Interstate 69.
 Utility capacity west of the SIRVA facility is a significant barrier to further development moving westward.
-There is potential for development also to occur along U.S. Highway 30 immediately east of the Allen/ Whitley County line and just east of the SDI mini-mill if sewer particularly to the immediately adjacent residential areas.
-There are no easy solutions to create viable reuses for many of these sites and buildings.
-Local and state government will be called upon continually to find vehicles for regulatory flexibility, financially feasible environmental cleanup, continued infrastructure reinvestment, and tax incentives to deal with this challenge.
-Indiana Enterprise Zone legislation, which has now been in place for more than 20 years, was intended to be such a tool.
-We now recognize that the market forces leading to the massive disinvestment that has continued within the zone are indeed extraordinarily strong.
+There is potential for development also to occur along U.S. Highway 30 immediately east of the Allen/Whitley County line and just east of the SDI mini-mill if sewer utility service limitations can be overcome.
+Extending sanitary sewer interceptors from Fort Wayne out to this area would involve a very substantial financial investment.